 Visiting Kingston Lacy: what you need to know

 We're looking forward to welcoming you back.
-The parkland, garden, takeaway cafe, shop and toilets are now open.
-The ground and state floors in the house are open but with limited availability.
-To ensure the safety of our visitors, staff, volunteers and local communities, we've reduced the number of people we can welcome at one time and you’ll need to book your visit in advance.
-In this article you’ll find everything you need to know about what's open and what to expect from your visit.
+The parkland, garden, takeaway café, shop and toilets are now open.
+In this article you’ll find everything you need to know and what to expect from your visit.

 In this article:

 - Do I need to Pre-book?

 - How to book and how to cancel your booking

 We're looking forward to welcoming you back.
 To help keep everyone safe we recommend that you book your tickets to the garden and parkland in advance, especially at busier times such as weekends and bank holidays.
 If you do not book we cannot guarantee admission.
 Members can book for free, while non-members will need to pay when booking.